Should You Buy or Rent a Home?

 Why Might Someone Purchase a House Rather Than Rent?

-• You plan on staying.
+You plan on staying.
 If you expect to stay in the home for five or more years, purchasing may be the logical choice.
+After five years, you will likely be able to build enough equity in your home so that upon selling, you’ll earn enough to cover the real estate fees and other costs paid to buy your home, if not a larger profit.

 • You want to build equity.
 Want to view your monthly payments as an investment and build ownership in something that you’ll be able to sell or leave as a legacy to your family?
-You might want to buy a home rather than renting.
+Buying a home, rather than renting, is the best way to do that.

 • You value homeownership.
 Maybe you’ve viewed homeownership as a long-term goal or as an important part of the American dream.
 If so, you may not be happy renting.

 • You want to customize your home.
-If you want to decorate or remodel your home to match your taste and lifestyle, you'll want to buy.
+If you want to decorate or remodel your home to match your taste and lifestyle, you'll need to buy.

 Is It Cheaper to Rent or Buy a House?

-Wondering if you’re ready to buy a home?
+Wondering if you’re ready to buy your first home?
+Start by asking yourself THESE important questions.

-If your answer is yes to all these questions, you may be ready to buy!
+If the answer to all of these is yes, it may be time to buy!

 Think you may need to keep renting for a while longer?